kormax/osaifu-keitai-google-pixel/README.md

 Upon apk decompilation and code inspection, we see that this app does following operations that lead to such an exception:

-1. Upon start, app looks for a file at system path `/product/etc/felica/common.cfg`.
+1. Upon start, app looks for a file at system path:
+`/product/etc/felica/common.cfg`.
 If no file is found.
-App returns a following error message `This phone doesn't support Osaifu-Keitai function.
+App returns the following error message:
+`This phone doesn't support Osaifu-Keitai function.
 Close this application`.
 In this case you're SOL and your device or firmware is not compatible anyway.

 2. If such a file is found, app reads all entries/keys inside of it and saves them into a hash map.
 We are interested in following entries: